About the Blue Spring Manatees

 About the Homosassa Springs Manatees

-During the summer months (April–November), the underwater gates at Ellie Schiller Homosassa Springs Wildlife State Park are closed as the wild manatees have ventured out.
-Permanent residents Ariel and Betsy, along with Heinz and Shantay, who are undergoing rehabilitation, can be seen on the webcams during this time as they freely roam the spring.
+During the warmer months (April–November), the underwater gates at Ellie Schiller Homosassa Springs Wildlife State Park are closed as the wild manatees have ventured out.
+Permanent residents Ariel and Betsy, along with manatees who are undergoing rehabilitation, can be seen on the webcams during this time as they freely roam the spring.
 Since they are permanent residents or rehabilitating manatees in human care, they are fed lettuce and vegetables several times a day.
 Please remember that it is illegal to feed wild manatees.

 Special Thanks to Our Partners